 So your first purchase should be a pH kit, then refer to this list of the five main soil types with advice on how to overhaul their structure.

-Clay: The main problem with clay is drainage, as a result it should be nutrient rich but hard to work.
-Dig over in the autumn, introducing organic matter, and let the weather do its work.
+Clay: The main problem with clay is drainage, as a result, it should be nutrient-rich but hard to work.
+Dig over in the autumn, introduce organic matter, and let the weather do its work.
 Lime will improve drainage, but you must balance the amount you use with what you want to grow.
-If it’s very heavy, work in course grit, you can also use raise beds to help the soil both dry out and warm up.
+If it’s very heavy, work in coarse grit, you can also use raised beds to help the soil both dry out and warm up.